FatimaSohailll/KLT-Feature-Tracker-Acceleration-GPUs/README.md

 ## Dataset Setup

-This project uses the **PPM Image Dataset for KLT Feature Tracking**, hosted on Hugging Face.
+This project uses our **PPM Image Dataset for KLT Feature Tracking**, hosted on Hugging Face, in addition to the dataset available in the /data directory in this repository.

 To automatically download and extract both image sets: